srozemuller/rozemuller_blog/content/blog/2022-01-12-secure-and-optimize-avd-and-cloudpc-using-microsoft-endpoint-manager/index.md

 For more information about configuration policies, check the URL: <https://docs.microsoft.com/en-us/graph/api/resources/intune-deviceconfigv2-devicemanagementconfigurationpolicy?view=graph-rest-beta>

-Thank you for reading this blog about how to secure and optimize AVD and CloudPC with Microsoft Endpoint Manager automated.
+Thank you for reading this blog about how to secure and optimize AVD and CloudPC with Microsoft Intune automated.

 {{< bye >}}